cnabio/cnab-spec/103-bundle-runtime.md

 Credentials may be supplied as files on the file system.
 In such cases, the following rules obtain:

-- If a file is specified in the `bundle.json` credentials section, but is not present on the file system, the run tool _may_ cause a fatal error
+- If a file is specified in the `bundle.json` credentials section, but is not present on the file system, the run tool MAY cause a fatal error
 - If a file is NOT specified in the `bundle.json`, and is not present, the run tool _should not_ cause an error (though it may emit a warning)
-- If a file is present, but not correctly formatted, the run tool _may_ cause a fatal error
+- If a file is present, but not correctly formatted, the run tool MAY cause a fatal error
-- If a file's permissions or metadata is incorrect, the run tool _may_ try to remediate (e.g. run `chmod`), or _may_ cause a fatal error
+- If a file's permissions or metadata is incorrect, the run tool MAY try to remediate (e.g. run `chmod`), or MAY cause a fatal error
-- The run tool _may_ modify credential files.
+- The run tool MAY modify credential files.
 Consequently, any runtime implementation _must_ ensure that credentials changed inside of the invocation image will not result in modifications to the source.

 Next Section: [The claims definition](104-claims.md)